qmk/qmk_firmware/keyboard/atreus/README.md

 ## Atreus specific information

 These configuration files are specifically for the Atreus keyboards created by Phil Hagelberg (@technomancy).
 This keyboard is available in two variants: one powered by a Teensy 2, one powered by an A-Star.
-This repository currently assumes that you have a Teensy 2 powered Atreus.
-If you are using an A-Star, specify that by adding `ASTAR=yes` to your `make` commands.
+This repository currently assumes that you have an A-Star powered Atreus.
+If you are using a Teensy2, specify that by adding `TEENSY2=yes` to your `make` commands.

 If you are coming from the [atreus-firmware](https://github.com/technomancy/atreus-firmware), we've also brought forward the `make upload` command for you to use.